Timeline of the Red Sea crisis: 2024

-On 3 June, the IDF's Arrow defense system intercepted a surface-to-air missile aimed at Eilat from the direction of the Red Sea.
-The Houthis later claimed that they were targeting an IDF site with a ballistic missile named Palestine.
-On 6 June, the group and the Islamic Resistance in Iraq claimed to have launched two coordinated attacks on Haifa.
+On 6 June, the Houthis and the Islamic Resistance in Iraq claimed to have launched two coordinated attacks on Haifa.
 Israel however denied these claims.
 The Houthis later stated that they would intensify their joint operations with the Islamic Resistance in Iraq.

-On 6 June, at least eleven Yemeni UN workers were arrested by the Houthis.
+Meanwhile, at least eleven Yemeni UN workers were arrested by the Houthis.
 Four days later, the group claimed that they had arrested an undisclosed number of members of an "American-Israeli spy network" that disguised itself as international and UN organizations, and aired purported confessions from ten Yemenis, claiming that several of them were recruited by the U.S. Embassy in Yemen.
 None of the people in the taped confessions however were among the UN workers arrested four days earlier.

-The Houthi-run Al-Masirah television channel on 7 June reported that the US and the UK had carried out four airstrikes on the Hodeida International Airport and the Port of Salif, in addition to two airstrikes on the al-Thawra region to the north of Sana'a.
-No casualties were reported, while neither the US and UK confirmed the attacks.
-Separately, the US Armed Forces stated that they had destroyed a drone in the Bab-el-Mandeb strait launched from the Houthi-ruled area and a Houthi patrol boat in the Red Sea.

-The Houthis on 9 June claimed to have targeted the British destroyer HMS Diamond in the Red Sea with ballistic missiles.
-The British Ministry of Defence however denied the claim as untrue.

 CNN on 11 June published a report citing three American officials stating that American intelligence agencies believed the Houthis were discussing amongst themselves about arming the Somali militant group Al-Shabaab, and officials were investigating whether any weapon deliveries had been made or if Iran was involved.
-The U.S. Central Command meanwhile stated that the U.S. military had destroyed two missile launchers used by the Houthis.